 For me it has always been a case of coming alongside people, and helping them work through things together - I have never been interested in big group meetings, or the theoretical aspect; the 'dream' has always been to gently walk beside someone(s) on their journey, quietly encouraging them and teaching them everything I have learnt, in the hope that it inspires and encourages them.

 As time has gone on - I have come to understand that people need help with everyday practical things; things such as basic budgeting skills, basic cooking and nutrition skills, basic parenting skills, and sometimes just basic social skills (confidence in themselves, rather than the inability to interact with others per say).
 And as time has gone on, this is where I feel drawn to... not some big 'self-help' blog, not building a big business where you charge people big money to hear you talk, not some therapy session where you draw out their deepest dreams, and tell them to 'just do it'.
-Just basic skills to help you along lifes' highway feeling a little more loved, and a little less overwhelmed.
+Instead, basic skills to help you along lifes' highway feeling a little more loved, and a little less overwhelmed.

-And I got to do just that recently... the request came to me, I didn't go chasing.
+And I got to do just that recently... the request came to me, I didn't go chasing it.
 But it confirmed to me that I am heading in the right direction; that little nudge of I could be 'doing more' to help others, that desire to pursue these areas mentioned above - it's all starting to make a little bit more sense, and I am excited to see where this leads.

 So the other night I got a PM from a friend - a cry for help, to do with budgeting...
-They didn't know where to start, and were feeling overwhelmed with the enormity of it all.
-So I sat down and crafted a well thought out and well written email explaining the basics, and where to start - NOT!
-I just sat down and typed, and hoped it all made sense; I could feel her heart, and I had been there myself; so I knew she just needed some encouragement, and a place to start.
-No judgement, just a starting point and reminder of the pay-off once things felt more under control again!
+They didn't know where to start and were feeling overwhelmed with the enormity of it all.
+So I sat down and crafted a well thought out and well-written email explaining the basics, and where to start - NOT!
+I just sat down and typed, and hoped it all made sense; I could feel her heart, and I had been there myself; so I knew she just needed some encouragement and a place to start.
+No judgement, just a starting point and reminder of the payoff once things felt more under control again!

 Budgeting is hard work - it requires discipline and consistency; and regular revising, as wants/needs change all the time.
 And I think this is the key really; budgeting can change as your needs change, I didn't really get this at the beginning; and would get stuck and then give up, believing I had failed once again.
 But once I understood the secret of revision, and the changing needs of our world today - I started to really get a handle on it, and make things happen for us!